2 mins read

 On the web version click More > Devices.
 Select Fitbit from the list of available devices, select which metrics you’d like to sync into Cronometer and follow the prompts to link with your Fitbit account.

-Leveraging Your Fitbit Data
+Leveraging Your Fitbit/Google Health Data

-Cronometer Gold subscribers have access to Custom Charts, which will allow you to chart your Fitbit metrics against nutrient intake.
+Cronometer Gold subscribers have access to Custom Charts, which will allow you to chart your Fitbit/Google Health metrics against nutrient intake.
 For example, you could see how magnesium intake affects your sleep or how sodium intake might affect your heart rate.
 For some more Custom Chart inspiration, check out this blog.

 More About Fitbit